dvir-pashut/k8s-deploy/README.md

 ## information

-this script installing k8s using [kubeadm]. and installing flannel [CNI] (Container Network Interface).
+this script installing k8s using [kubeadm]. and installing flannel [CNI] (Container Network Interface) and contaierd.

 you can also use this a a startup script for worker nodes